 Empyema can develop after you have pneumonia.
 Many different types of bacteria may cause pneumonia, but the two most common are Streptococcus pneumoniae and Staphylococcus aureus.
 Occasionally, empyema may happen after you’ve had surgery on your chest.
 Medical instruments can transfer bacteria into your pleural cavity.

-Clear fluid builds up in the pleural space.
-The fluid becomes infected with the bacteria that caused the pneumonia.
-The infected fluid thickens and can cause the lining of your lungs and chest cavity to stick together and form pockets.
+The pleural space naturally has some fluid, but infection can cause fluid to build up faster than it can be absorbed.
+The fluid then becomes infected with the bacteria that caused the pneumonia or infection.
+The infected fluid thickens.
+It can cause the lining of your lungs and chest cavity to stick together and form pockets.
 This is called an empyema.
-Your lungs may not be able to inflate completely.
-This can lead to breathing difficulties.
+Your lungs may not be able to inflate completely, which can lead to breathing difficulties.

 The biggest risk factor for empyema is having pneumonia.
-Empyema occurs most frequently in children and the elderly.
-However, it’s fairly uncommon, occurring in less than 1 percent of children with pneumonia, according to one study.
+Empyema occurs most frequently in children and older adults.
+However, it’s fairly uncommon.
+In one study, it occurred in less than 1 percent of children with pneumonia.

-Having the following conditions can also increase your chances of having empyema following pneumonia:
+Having the following conditions can also increase your chances of empyema after pneumonia:

 Simple empyema occurs in the early stages of the illness.
-A person has simple empyema if the pus is free-flowing.
+A person has this type if the pus is free-flowing.
 The symptoms of simple empyema include:

 - shortness of breath

 - chest pain when breathing that may be described as stabbing

 Complex empyema occurs in the later stage of the illness.
 In complex empyema, the inflammation is more severe.
 Scar tissue may form and divide the chest cavity into smaller cavities.
 This is called loculation, and it’s more difficult to treat.